-- (c) FINALLY, credit an amount equal to the Interest earned for that year according to Section 9.8. - 9.5 As of the end of each calendar year, the Company shall adjust each Director's After-Tax Fee Account as follows: - (a) FIRST, charge, in any year in which the Director is in receipt of a benefit distribution from his or her Grantor Trust, an amount equal to the product of (i) the distribution that would have been made to the Director if the aggregate amounts paid according to Section 9.2 had instead been deferred under Section 3, multiplied by (ii) a fraction, the numerator of which is the balance in the Director's After-Tax Fee Account as of the end of the prior fiscal year and the denominator of which is the balance of the Director's Pre-Tax Fee Account as of that same date; - (b) NEXT, credit an amount equal to the fees not converted to Common Stock Units that are paid that year to the Director directly to the Director's Grantor Trust according to Section 9.2; and - (c) FINALLY, credit an amount equal to the After-Tax Interest earned for that year according to Section 9.8 - 9.6 As of the end of each calendar year, the Company shall adjust each Director's Pre-Tax Stock Account as follows: - (a) FIRST, charge, in any year in which the Director is entitled to receive a distribution from his or her Grantor Trust, an amount equal to the distribution that would have been made to the Director if the aggregate amount of fees paid according to Section 9.2 had instead been deferred under Section 3 and the adjustments had been made under Section 6; - (b) NEXT, credit an amount equal to any fees for that year that are converted to Common Stock Units and paid to the Director (including the amount deposited in the Director's Grantor Trust to the stock account maintained thereunder) according to Section 9.2; and - (c) FINALLY, credit an amount equal to the Book Value Adjustments to be made for that year according to Section 9.9. - 9.7 As of the end of each calendar year, the Company shall adjust each Director's After-Tax Stock Account as follows: - (a) FIRST, charge, in any year in which the Director is entitled to receive a distribution from his or her Grantor Trust, an amount equal to the product of (i) the distribution that would have been made to the Director if the aggregate amounts paid according to Section 9.2 had instead been deferred under Section 3 and the adjustments had been made under Section 6, multiplied by (ii) a fraction, the numerator of which is the balance in the Director's After-Tax Stock Account as of the end of the prior fiscal year
+(c) FINALLY, credit an amount equal to the Interest earned for that year according to Section 9.8.

+- 9.5 As of the end of each calendar year, the Company shall adjust each Director's After-Tax Fee Account as follows: - (a) FIRST, charge, in any year in which the Director is in receipt of a benefit distribution from his or her Grantor Trust, an amount equal to the product of (i) the distribution that would have been made to the Director if the aggregate amounts paid according to Section 9.2 had instead been deferred under Section 3, multiplied by (ii) a fraction, the numerator of which is the balance in the Director's After-Tax Fee Account as of the end of the prior fiscal year and the denominator of which is the balance of the Director's Pre-Tax Fee Account as of that same date; - (b) NEXT, credit an amount equal to the fees not converted to Common Stock Units that are paid that year to the Director directly to the Director's Grantor Trust according to Section 9.2; and - (c) FINALLY, credit an amount equal to the After-Tax Interest earned for that year according to Section 9.8 - 9.6 As of the end of each calendar year, the Company shall adjust each Director's Pre-Tax Stock Account as follows:

+(a) FIRST, charge, in any year in which the Director is entitled to receive a distribution from his or her Grantor Trust, an amount equal to the distribution that would have been made to the Director if the aggregate amount of fees paid according to Section 9.2 had instead been deferred under Section 3 and the adjustments had been made under Section 6;

+(b) NEXT, credit an amount equal to any fees for that year that are converted to Common Stock Units and paid to the Director (including the amount deposited in the Director's Grantor Trust to the stock account maintained thereunder) according to Section 9.2;

+- (c) NEXT, credit an amount equal to the net earnings of the Director's Grantor Trust for the year; and - (d) FINALLY, credit an amount equal to the Book Value Adjustments to be made for that year according to Section 9.9. - 9.7 As of the end of each calendar year, the Company shall adjust each Director's After-Tax Stock Account as follows: - (a) FIRST, charge, in any year in which the Director is entitled to receive a distribution from his or her Grantor Trust, an amount equal to the product of (i) the distribution that would have been made to the Director if the aggregate amounts paid according to Section 9.2 had instead been deferred under Section 3 and the adjustments had been made under Section 6, multiplied by (ii) a fraction, the numerator of which is the balance in the Director's After-Tax Stock Account as of the end of the prior fiscal year and the denominator of which is the balance of the Director's Pre-Tax Stock Account as of that same date;